prismicio/prismic-react/README.md

 ## Deprecation
 In earlier versions of Prismic React, rich text rendering was deferred to 2 static methods called `render` and `asText`.
-Although these methods are still accessible, they don't seem to offer any advantage over a React component.
-If you disagree, please let us know!
+Although these methods are still accessible, they don't seem to offer any advantage over a RichText component.
+We may be deprecating them in a future version - if you disagree, please let us know!
+By the meantime, here is a [guide to update your code base](/UPDATE-FROM-V0.md).

 #### example use